 Walk into any gym across the planet and you are likely to see hard working, muscle straining gym rats lifting various apparatus in front of a mirror and flexing their muscles…Sometimes it makes the “regular” people uncomfortable.
 They think it is simply vanity.
 They do not understand its purpose and how posing can be an essential ingredient to building a muscular physique.

-Arnold was one to identify that weight training was not as simple as moving weights from one point to another.
+Weight training was not as simple as moving weights from one point to another.
 He saw the importance of focusing on the process of stimulating, firing and feeling the muscle contraction rather than just making the outcome (the weight lifted) the centre of his work outs.

 One method of improving your ability to build more dense muscle and create more forceful muscle contractions is to master the “mind-muscle connection”.
 Only then will you be able to fine tune your nerves and feed your muscle with the correct stimulus for maximal gains.
 This article will teach you a method to build this all-important technique!

 What is the Mind Muscle Connection?
 Benefits?

 This phenomenon is commonly discussed and used by the world’s best body builders.
 It refers to the ability of: